The 1-Page Marketing Plan by Allan Dib | Summary

 Create An Avatar

-Additionally, you can dive into the mind your prospect by creating an avatar:
+Additionally, you can dive into the mind your prospect by creating a custom avatar:

 Avatar – a detailed expiration and description of your target customer and their lives that will help you get into their mind, understand their wants, and tailor your marketing to them